 - A model or drawing to the current revision level.
 In absence of the aforementioned, reverse engineering a casting may be an alternative.

-- Casting number and/or part number along with where on the casting the part number, foundry ID and heat date should appear.
+- Casting number and/or part number in addition with where on the casting the part number, foundry ID and heat date should appear.

 - Heat treat specification, if any.